madhavkr1506/madhavkr1506/README.md

 ---

 - 🌱 I’m currently learning **Kubernetes, CI/CD Pipelines, and Spring Framework**
+- 💻 Skilled in **Java, Kotlin, and Python** for backend and automation
-- 💻 Hands-on experience with **AWS services** like EC2, S3, Lambda, RDS, DynamoDB, VPC, CloudWatch, SQS, SNS, and EKS
+- ☁️ Hands-on experience with **AWS services** like EC2, S3, Lambda, RDS, DynamoDB, VPC, CloudWatch, SQS, SNS, and EKS
-- 🐳 Intermediate in **Docker** and exploring container orchestration
+- 🐳 Intermediate in **Docker**, exploring container orchestration with **Kubernetes**
-- 💬 Ask me about **Java, Kotlin, Spring Boot, Backend APIs, and Cloud Infrastructure**
+- 💬 Ask me about **Python, Java, Spring Boot, REST APIs, and Cloud Infrastructure**
 - 📫 Reach me at **madhavkr9153276724@gmail.com**
-- ⚡ Fun fact: **I love optimizing systems and building scalable solutions.**
+- ⚡ Fun fact: **I love optimizing systems and automating workflows using Python.**

 ---